arkits/archit.xyz/content/posts/sba-cli.md

 ### Inventory Tagging

-Another usage, that allows for "bulk" actions in complicated inventories, is with Tags.
-Each Inventory entry can have a list of string tags associated to it.
+Another usage that allows for bulk actions in complicated inventories, is with Tags.
+Each Inventory entry can have a list of string tags associated with it.
 During runtime, the user can pass a query tag (multiple as a comma-separated string) and sba-cli will match the Inventory appropriately.

 For example, to query all `prod` services -